robertwenner/comics/doc/settings.md

 configuration files where settings in later ones override settings in earlier ones.

-Settings are case-sensitive (i.e., "Checks" and "checks" are *not* the same).
+All settings are case-sensitive (i.e., "Checks" and "checks" are *not* the same).
 Currently, unknown settings are silently ignored, but this may change in future versions.